MonishAkram123/json_mock/README.md

 }
 ```

-## Entity
+### Entity
-An entity is an object that holds some information. every entity has a id field.
+An entity is an object that holds some information. every entity has an id field.
 The id field servers as a primary key
 for a particular entity_type.

-# store.json
+## store.json
-Entities are stored in and store.json file. which initially is and empty json object. with every new object
+Entities are stored in store.json file. which initially is and empty json object.
+With every new object
 added/modified/deleted, the store.json file gets updated.

-### APIs
+## APIs
 all APIs are provided below.
-Currently the app is deployed on: `https://floating-journey-81829.herokuapp.com`
+Currently the app is deployed on: `https://floating-journey-81829.herokuapp.com`.
-to use the APIs, replace {{HOST_ADDR}} with the host provided.
+To use the APIs, replace {{HOST_ADDR}} with the host provided.
 #### get all entities
 Get all entities for an entity_type